amkashyap1220/MovieTracker/README.md

 # MovieTracker
 A web app allowing users to rate movies and view their personal ratings dashboard.
-Built with Flask, PostgreSQL, and deployed on Render.
+Built with AWS.